Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 to the extent necessary to ensure there is no material adverse effect on fish, fish habitat, water quality or quantity, wildlife or wildlife habitat.

-(2) A road permit holder referred to in subsection (1) must notify the commission not more than 30 days after a stoppage referred to in that subsection, and the notice must specify all of the following:
+(2) A road permit holder referred to in subsection (1) must notify the regulator not more than 30 days after a stoppage referred to in that subsection, and the notice must specify all of the following:

 (a) the location of the road;